Red Roses for Me: Overview

 Red Roses for Me is filled with traditional Irish music performed with punk influences.
 The Mancunion saw the "creativity of post-punk" as being "evident throughout the record", while Muso's Guide described much of Red Roses for Me as "a whirlwind of revved-up folk punk".
 The band's approach of mixing traditional songs and ballads with frontman Shane MacGowan's "gutter hymns" about drinking, fighting and sex was innovative at the time.
 The album reached number 89 in the UK album charts.

 The front of the album shows the band with the exception of drummer Andrew Ranken (pictured in inset) sitting in front of a picture of US President John F. Kennedy.
-Accordion player James Fearnley has a bottle sticking out of his coat, while bass player Cait O'Riordan is seen holding a can of beer.
-The back cover features Shane MacGowan pictured with his foot in a cast.
+On the back cover, accordion player James Fearnley has a bottle sticking out of his coat, while bass player Cait O'Riordan is seen holding a can of beer.
+Shane MacGowan is pictured with his foot in a cast.